 - Work in progress

 Measuring Work in Progress (WIP) in each stage of the process is important because it allows the supporting team (Innovation Coaches and CIB) to optimize the number of innovations in each stage.
 This is important because it allows the supporting team to maximize the number of innovations in the process without clogging the system.
 Managing WIP allows for maximum efficiency with maximum effectiveness.
-WIP can be managed by setting WIP-limits per process step: a maximum number of innovations that can be in specific process step at each given time.
+WIP can be managed by setting WIP-limits per process step: a maximum number of innovations that can be in a specific process step at each given time.
 By setting WIP-limits, innovations that are in a specific step cannot move to the next step unless the number of innovations in that step is smaller than the WIP-limit.
 This means that the support team cannot spend time on these innovations, forcing them to spend all attention to finish those innovations that are further to the right in the Kanban.

 Scaling the Portfolio